linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 #### Optional: Restrict 2FA to Specific Users

-If you want to apply 2FA only to specific users or groups, you can modify `/etc/pam.d/sshd` to include conditions based on usernames or groups.
+If you want to apply 2FA only to specific users or groups, you can modify `/etc/p

 ---